Neural Network-Based Score Estimation in Diffusion Models: Optimization and Generalization: Main Results

 \subsection{Coupling}

 This subsection provides a coupling argument to control the error between the neural network training and the kernel regression.
-We make the following assumption on the dataset $S$: \begin{Assumption} There exists a {$\delta_1(\Delta,R)\in[0,1) $} such that $\delta_1 \rightarrow0$ when $R \rightarrow \infty$ and $\Delta \to 0$, and we have the following holds with probability at least { $ 1 - \delta_1(\Delta,R)$},\\ \end{Assumption} Assumption \ref{ass:data}, which imposes regularity conditions on the input data $ (t_{j}, X_{t_{j}}) $, { can be verified by utilizing the tail property of $ X_{t_{j}} $ and the uniform sampling scheme for $ t_{j} $; see Lemma \ref{lemma:sampling-prob} in the appendix.} The next assumption is on the minimum eigenvalue of the Gram matrix $H$ of the kernel $ K $ and is standard in literature \citep{du2018gradient,bartlett2021deep,nguyen2021tight}.
+The next assumption is on the minimum eigenvalue of the Gram matrix $H$ of the kernel $ K $ and is standard in literature \citep{du2018gradient,bartlett2021deep,nguyen2021tight,suh2024survey}.